Here are some guidelines to those doing research in the Temenoff Lab:

 We are actively seeking graduate students and post-docs in the following areas:

-- Development of biomaterials for controlled release of biomolecules for healing in tendon overuse injuries.
+- Development of biomaterials for controlled release of biomolecules for muscle healing in severe rotator cuff tear.

 - Highly motivated, curious, and independent individuals will be recruited.
 You must be persevering, tenacious, resourceful, responsible, attentive to detail, and responsive to guidance.
 You will not be told exactly what to do on a day to day basis, but you are expected to follow advice that is given and maintain a reasonable rate of progress.
 You are not expected to know anything coming in to the lab, but you are expected to learn what you need to know.